ThangLeQuoc/vietnamese-provinces-database/README.md

 Even the government csv sheet does not have a unified format (I have to admit so, mixed between 'Thị xã' & 'Thị Xã', 'Thành phố' & 'Thành Phố' format).
 If you see any typo, any error or redundant spaces..., please kindly [Open a issue](https://github.com/ThangLeQuoc/VietnameseProvincesDatabase/issues) and write down your finding.
 Or even better by [Create a Pull Request](https://github.com/ThangLeQuoc/VietnameseProvincesDatabase/pulls).
 Any contribution is welcomed.

+### I prefer a JSON version

+Please see [daohoangson/dvhcvn](https://github.com/daohoangson/dvhcvn) as the JSON alternative version

 [source danhmuchanhchinh gov]: https://danhmuchanhchinh.gso.gov.vn/
 [source government decree]: https://danhmuchanhchinh.gso.gov.vn/NghiDinh.aspx